Hevne/RTS_Balacing_Hevne/README.md

 # RTS_Balacing_Hevne

-- Units: Combat, building?
-# Units Balacing

-Units and unit management are one of the core components of any RTS video game.
-To make the combat in RTS games engaging, it is important to have a balanced roster of units.
-Without a good unit balance, the strategy part of a real time strategy game would fall flat, and the game would not feel as a strategy game, but something like a construction simulation game with units that eliminate each other.

-## Intransitive Mechanics or Rock Paper Scissors (RPS)
+# Intransitive Mechanics or Rock Paper Scissors (RPS)

 Intransitive Mechanics is just a geeky way of saying "Rock-Paper-Scissors like game" these are the games which don't have a single dominant strategy, because everything is weak and strong at the same time against something else, a kind of zer-sum games.